buildwithedward/buildwithedward.github.io/aboutme.md

 Hello!
 I am Edward Praveen.
 I am a Data Scientist at Ruah Tech Solutions, Chennai.

 ### My story

-I went to Engineering School in Thuckalay and then followed up with a Masters in Business Adminstration at the prestigious VIT.
-While pursuing my masters, I discovered the importance of data and its applications.
-I went on to work with Lyca Mobile Private Limited.
+In my educational journey, I attended Engineering School in Thuckalay and subsequently pursued a Masters in Business Administration from the esteemed VIT.
+It was during my time as a master's student that I realized the significance of data and its various applications.

-There, I worked with SQL which involves Data Manipulation, Reports Generation and Fraud Detection using Big Data.
+I then joined Lyca Mobile Private Limited, where I gained hands-on experience working with SQL.
+My responsibilities included Data Manipulation, Reports Generation, and utilizing Big Data for Fraud Detection purposes.

-I wanted to upgrade my tech skills, and I cultivated an interest in the Machine Learning field.
-Currently I am working on NLP, Computer Vision Projects and learning Data Engineering to create end-to-end data products.
+Seeking to enhance my technical skills, I developed a keen interest in the field of Machine Learning.
+Currently, I am actively engaged in NLP and Computer Vision projects, while also immersing myself in the study of Data Engineering.
+My goal is to create comprehensive data products that encompass the entire data pipeline.